-The Marine Patrol Division of the Harrison County Sheriff’s Department is dedicated to providing a safe boating environment to citizens and tourists using the waterways of Harrison County.
+The Marine Patrol Division of the Harrison County Sheriff’s Office is dedicated to providing a safe boating environment to citizens and tourists using the waterways of Harrison County.
 This division is staffed with trained Deputies who provide services related to Marine law enforcement, boating safety, search and rescue and recovery.
 The Marine Division assists with operations conducted by the U.S. Coast Guard, U.S. Park Service, the Mississippi Department of Marine Resources and the Mississippi Department of Fish and Wildlife.

 During Hurricane and flood evacuations the Marine Division plays an important role in servicing residents and patrolling areas prone to flooding.

-The Marine Patrol of the Harrison County Sheriff’s Department is responsible for maintaining public safety upon approximately 586 square miles of navigable waterways located within the authority of the agency.
+The Marine Patrol of the Harrison County Sheriff’s Office is responsible for maintaining public safety upon approximately 586 square miles of navigable waterways located within the authority of the agency.
 Deputies patrol waterways and river access with a mission to make these areas safe for everyone to enjoy.
 These Deputies routinely conduct boater safety inspections of water crafts and vessels to ensure proper safety equipment is on board and operational.
 They also respond to both emergency and non-emergency calls for assistance along with our State and Federal counterparts.

 Required Safe Boating Equipment